TRUMANCFY/DSEProject/README.md

 ### Author: Fengyu Cai, Liangwei Chen, Ali EI Abridi

 ### !
-Before reading the code, we suggest to have a look on presentation slides first.
+Before reading the code, we suggest to have a look on presentation slides first and [demo](https://youtu.be/PgF8w0PYA6E)

 ### !
 If you may encounter any problem to run the code, please contact Fengyu Cai (fengyu.cai@epfl.ch) or Liangwei Chen (liangwei.chen@epfl.ch)